-Once you have completed the initial configuration, you can connect the DFL-500 between your internal network and the Internet.
+Once you have completed the initial configuration, you can connect the DFL between your internal network and the Internet.

-There are two 10/100 BaseTX connectors on the DFL-500:
+There are three 10/100 BaseTX connectors on the DFL-1000:

-- Internal for connecting to your internal network - External for connecting to your public switch or router and the Internet
+- Internal for connecting to your internal network - External for connecting to your public switch or router and the Internet - DMZ for connecting to a management computer (Transparent mode)

-To connect the DFL-500:
+To connect the DFL-1000 running in Transparent mode:

-- Connect the Internal interface to the hub or switch connected to your internal network. - Connect the External interface to the public switch or router provided by your Internet Service Provider.
+- Connect the Internal interface to the hub or switch connected to your internal network. - Connect the External interface to the public switch or router provided by your Internet Service Provider. - Connect the DMZ interface to your management computer.
+You can either connect the DMZ interface directly to the management computer using a cross-over cable, or you can connect the DMZ interface and the management computer to a hub or switch.